 - No health side-effects associated with abstinence as a form of birth control, unlike other contraceptive methods, such as hormonal contraceptives

-- No physically binding commitment (such as with Intrauterine Devices or female sterilization/male sterilization), so one can change their mind about abstinence at any time
+- No physically binding commitment (such as with Intrauterine Devices, the implant, or female sterilization/male sterilization), so one can change their mind about abstinence at any time

-- Avoidance of the emotional consequences of sex (especially among teenagers), including emotional attachment and feelings that one may not be ready for
+- Avoids of the emotional consequences of sex (especially among teenagers), including emotional attachment and feelings for which one may not be ready

 - Teaches discipline